apache/tvm/docs/langref/relay_type.rst

 an implementation of a pass that uses inferred tensor shapes to replace invocations of operators in a Relay program with fused operator implementations.

-Reasoning about tensor types in Relay is encoded using type relations, which means that the bulk of type checking in Relay is constraint solving (ensuring that all type relations are satisfied at call sites).
-Type relations offer a flexible and relatively simple way of making the power of dependent typing available in Relay without greatly increasing the complexity of Relay's type system.
+Reasoning about tensor types in Relay is encoded using *type relations*, which means that the bulk of type checking in Relay is constraint solving (ensuring that all type relations are satisfied at call sites).
+Type relations offer a flexible and relatively simple way of making the power of dependent typing available in Relay without greatly increasing the complexity of its type system.

 Types
 =====